Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Drinking Water Watch:

 Drinking Water Watch provides information on the quality of water produced by public water supply systems in Iowa.
-Click on a county map or enter the name of a system and find compliance monitoring data for the system and information on any violations, as well as contact information for the system. *Disclaimer - The Iowa DNR database query and Drinking Water Watch, an EPA product, utilize different sample location fields.
+Click on a county map or enter the name of a system and find the past two years of compliance monitoring data for the system and information on any violations, as well as contact information for the system. *Disclaimer - The Iowa DNR database query and Drinking Water Watch, an EPA product, utilize different sample location fields.
 The data displayed in Drinking Water Watch may not display the correct sample location.